dpezely/url-shortener-service/README.md

 - More documentation
 - More robust Dockerfile per your deployment environment(s)
   + Chaining Docker build: base for build/dev and extension for release/production
-- Generate file: Dockerfile, Makefile, Bash scripts and nginx.conf
+- Generate files: Dockerfile, Makefile, Bash scripts and nginx.conf
   + Generate via Chef, Puppet or similar tool
   + Configuration should be defined only once ("one source of truth", etc.)
 - Web design make-over: